Paradorn Srichaphan: 2000–2001: Consistent appearances in ATP events

-By mid 2000, Srichaphan had established himself as a figure on the ATP Tour who made consistent appearances in ATP events.
+By mid-2000, Srichaphan had established himself as a figure on the ATP Tour who made consistent appearances in ATP events.
 He had played in every single grand slam in the year 2000 but was only able to win one match at the Australian Open against 14th seed and former semifinalist Karol Kučera in straight sets.
-He also dropped back out of the top 100 in 2001.
+He also dropped out of the top 100 in 2001.

 2002: Breakout year

 Srichaphan began the year by making his first ATP final at the Chennai Open defeating 2nd seed Thomas Johansson and 4th seed Andrei Pavel en route.
 He lost to top seed Guillermo Cañas in straight sets.
 Because of his result, his ranking improved 36 spots from No. 120 to No. 86 putting him back into the top 100.
-One week later at the Adidas International he recorded his first win over a top 10 player defeating top seed and world No. 6 Sébastien Grosjean in the first round in straight sets.
+One week later at the Adidas International he recorded his first win over a top 10 player, defeating top seed and world No. 6 Sébastien Grosjean in the first round in straight sets.

 At the 2002 French Open, Srichaphan made the third round defeating 19th seed Thomas Enqvist along the way.
 He lost in the third round to wildcard and former Olympic bronze medalist Arnaud Di Pasquale in straight sets.
 One month later at Wimbledon, he upset 3rd seed, world No. 4, former world No. 1 and former champion Andre Agassi in the second round in straight sets to claim his second win over a top 10 player.
 He lost in the third round to former champion Richard Krajicek in straight sets.

 August would bring much success for Srichaphan.
 At the Legg Mason Tennis Classic, he went into the tournament as the 14th seed and made the finals defeating 3rd seed Sjeng Schalken, 8th seed Jarkko Nieminen and 5th seed and former world No. 1 Marcelo Ríos en route.
 He lost in the final to 6th seed James Blake in three sets.
 One week later at the TD Waterhouse Cup, Srichaphan won his first career title defeating 7th seed Juan Ignacio Chela in the final in three sets.